YUL - PAR

 • Which airlines offer Wi-Fi service onboard planes from Montreal to Paris?

-Air France, Air Canada, and Lufthansa offer inflight Wi-Fi service on the Montreal to Paris flight route.
+Air France, Air Canada, Lufthansa, and French Bee offer inflight Wi-Fi service on the Montreal to Paris flight route.

 • Which aircraft models fly most regularly from Montreal to Paris?